Alexkael/S2O/README.md

   author={Gaojie Jin and Xinping Yi and Wei Huang and Sven Schewe and Xiaowei Huang},
   journal={CVPR},
   year={2022}.
 }

+@article{jin2025s2o,
+  title={S^2O: Enhancing Adversarial Training with Second-Order Statistics of Weights},
+  author={Gaojie Jin and Xinping Yi and Wei Huang and Sven Schewe and Xiaowei Huang},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2025}.
+}

 # Reference Code